-Do you keep hearing about Swift and want to know more about it?
-Then you’re in the right blog post.
-Today we’re going to give you that complete introduction you’ve been looking for including what exactly Swift is, and why it’s so important in technology right now.
+Do you keep hearing about Swift?
+Do you want to know more about it?
+Then you’ve just discovered exactly the right article!
+Today we’re going to give you a complete introduction to what exactly Swift is, and why it’s so important for app developers.
 Not only that but we’ll be providing info on the best places to learn as a beginner, a list of great online resources on iOS development and mobile app programming, and the low-down on what you can use this sought-after programming language for.

 What is Swift?

 Swift is a general-purpose, multi-paradigm, compiled programming language created for iOS, OS X, watchOS, tvOS and Linux development by Apple Inc. It is an alternative to the Objective-C language which was the recommended and most popular language for building apps for Apple’s ecosystem of devices.

 Swift, rightly named after the Swift bird (which is among the fastest fliers in the animal kingdom), was developed to be a faster alternative to Objective-C. Other than speed, Swift offers other advantages over Objective-C, including ease of learning, safety, requires less code, is interactive, among other things.

 For beginners or those completely new to the field, I’m going to be explaining Swift and and Objective-C in more detail so you know the advantages and disadvantages of each.

 Compared to Objective-C, Swift has a simpler syntax that makes it easier to learn for beginners or for anyone coming from another programming language.
 The language took language ideas from Objective-C, Rust, Haskell, Ruby, Python, C#, CLU, and far too many others to list.
 This means that programmers coming from other languages or from other platforms (such as web development) will find a lot of concepts in Swift similar to what they were used to.